munificent/craftinginterpreters/book/evaluating-expressions.md

 I thought it would make Lox a little more approachable to use the same syntax as Java, JavaScript, Python, and others.
 This means that the `+` operator is **overloaded** to support both adding numbers and concatenating strings.
-Even in languages that don't use `+` for strings, it is often overloaded to support adding both integers and floating point numbers.
+Even in languages that don't use `+` for strings, they still often overload it for adding both integers and floating point numbers.

 </aside>